Tactile-based Object Retrieval From Granular Media: Method

 \subsection{Action Space Definition and Pushing Behavior}

 We formulate our problem as a model-free reinforcement learning task.
-Object exploration and retrieval are achieved through a series of discrete translation/rotation actions of the gripper.
-The episode starts after the finger obtains the first contact.
+Object exploration and retrieval are achieved through a series of discrete translation/rotation actions of the gripper, where the translation action is two-dimensional on a 2D $xy$ plane, and the rotation action is one-dimensional along the $z$ axis.
 At each step, our policy takes in a sequence of contact locations and forces from the past steps and then outputs the next action for the gripper to take for exploration.
 Our policy also determines when to stop pushing and execute the grasp.

 In defining the action space of our learning task, we build on the extensive body of work (reviewed earlier) showing that a planar-pushing primitive can be used to reduce uncertainty and funnel an object into a state that lends itself to robust grasping.
 However, a heuristic-based pushing primitive is difficult to implement in very noisy conditions.
 Instead, we aim to formulate the learning problem such that the agent naturally learns to make use of pushing in the context of end-to-end task learning.